-One of your responsibilities as an employer is notifying employees of specific tax situations that can affect them.
-One of these situations is notification about the earned income tax credit.
+One of your responsibilities as an employer is to notify employees of specific tax situations that can affect them.
+One of these situations is a notification about the earned income tax credit.

 The Earned Income Tax Credit

-The Earned Income Tax Credit (EIC) is a refundable tax credit for eligible lower-income workers.
-This tax credit may be taken to directly reduce the person's tax liability.
+The Earned Income Tax Credit (EITC) is a refundable tax credit for eligible lower-income workers.
+It may be taken to directly reduce the person's tax liability.
 Workers may still receive this credit even if their income is low enough that they don't have to file a tax return.

-Eligible employees may get a refund of the EIC amount if it is more than the tax they owe.
-William Perez, Tax Planning Expert, has a comprehensive article that explains the Earned Income Tax Credit.
+Eligible employees may get a refund of the EITC amount if it is more than the tax they owe.
+That's where you come in as the employer.

-As an employer, you must notify employees about this tax credit.
-Specifically, the IRS requires you to notify employees who don't have federal income tax withheld, and you are encouraged to notify employees with incomes less than a specific amount each year.
+As an employer, you have a responsibility to notify employees about this tax credit.
+Specifically, the IRS requires you to notify employees who don't have federal income tax withheld.

 How and When to Notify Employees